dswersky/node_vagrant_multi/README.md

 # node_todolist
-The NodeJS ToDoList application, without a Vagrantfile
+The NodeJS ToDoList application, ready for a multi-machine Vagrantfile